Fools' Revolt: The "revolt"

-On the 22nd In May 1935, the Nazi deputy Wilhelm Ebel proclaimed the foundation of the "Verein Kölner Karneval e.V." in the Cologne daily newspapers.
+On May 22, 1935, the Nazi deputy Wilhelm Ebel proclaimed the foundation of the club "Verein Kölner Karneval e.V." in the Cologne daily newspapers.
 This consisted of representatives of the city administration, the NSDAP, the police and the KdF.
-The aim was to clean up "abuses" in the Cologne carnival, also with regard to the difficult economic situation of the festival organizers, to whom Ebel also accused of self-interest and incompetence.
+The aim was to clean up "abuses" in the Cologne carnival, also with regard to the difficult economic situation of the festival organizers, whom Ebel accused of self-interest and incompetence.

-The acting president of the Prince's Guard, Thomas Liessem, himself a member of the NSDAP since 1932, immediately conceived a counter-script, which was supported and published jointly by all major carnival societies.
+The acting president of the Prince's Guard, Thomas Liessem, himself a member of the NSDAP since 1932, immediately drafted a response, which was supported and published jointly by all major carnival societies.
 They demanded the withdrawal of Ebel's slander and otherwise threatened to completely stop their activities for the carnival festival.
-The Cologne press, with the exception of the Nazi body West German Observer, also supported these demands.
-When it was on the 27th.
-May 1935 came to a large joint meeting of all carnival societies and many Cologne citizens in the presence of the police and party representatives, it became known even before the opening by Liessem that Gauleiter Josef Grohé had distanced himself from Ebel's plan and asked him to dissolve the planned club and leave all carnival affairs in the hands of the carnival societies.
+The Cologne press, with the exception of the Nazi- associated West German Observer, also supported these demands.
+When a large joint meeting of all carnival societies and many Cologne citizens in the presence of the police and party representatives was held on May 27, 1935, it became known even before the opening by Liessem that Gauleiter Josef Grohé had distanced himself from Ebel's plan and asked him to dissolve the planned club and leave all carnival affairs in the hands of the carnival societies.

 The carnivalists then founded a "Festival Committee Cologne Carnival" under the chairmanship of Liessem.

 After this event, which is called the "fool's revolt", there were formally no further attempts at equalization and takeover by the KdF organization in the Cologne Carnival.

 Interpretations

-In the post-war period, the behavior of the "festival committee" under its president Thomas Liessem was interpreted as a skillful tactic and steadfast appearance in the face of the pressure of the NSDAP to achieve control of the Cologne carnival.
-First attempts to critically work through the legend of the fool revolt failed due to resistance in Cologne politics and in the Cologne Carnival Festival Committee.
-In the second half of the 20th In the 19th century, the "resistance" of the Cologne Carnival against National Socialism was historically relativized and also realistically presented by the Cologne Carnival Festival Committee, for example in the Cologne Carnival Museum.
+In the post-war period, the behavior of the "festival committee" under its president Thomas Liessem was interpreted as a skillful tactic and steadfast resolve in the face of attempts from the NSDAP to achieve control of the Cologne carnival.
+Initial attempts to critically work through the legend of the fools' revolt failed due to resistance in Cologne politics and from the Cologne Carnival Festival Committee.
+In the second half of the 20th century, the "resistance" of the Cologne Carnival against National Socialism was historically relativized and presented realistically by the Cologne Carnival Festival Committee, for example in the Cologne Carnival Museum.